Seth Tomko is a writer, college-level educator, and adventurer.

-She encourages him to put away his grief and get on enjoying all the things he has in his life.
+She encourages him to put away his grief and enjoy everything he has in his life.
 Otherwise, he is just trying to run away from death.
-Though at the time Gilgamesh does not heed her, Shiduri offers him a treasure of practical wisdom in the way Campbell describes a woman who symbolizes the goddess.
+Though Gilgamesh does not heed her at the time, Shiduri offers him a treasure of practical wisdom in the way Campbell describes a woman who symbolizes the goddess.
 Of course, by rejecting her knowledge and her help, Gilgamesh suffers greatly and even fails in his attempt to make himself immortal.

-Various aspects of the goddess figure, as understood by Campbell, are present at different times and in different characters in the texts.
+As understood by Campbell, various aspects of the goddess figure are present at different times and in different characters in the texts.
 The creative and beneficial features of the cosmic feminine principle are evident in the priestess Shamhat and tavern keeper Shiduri.
 The dangerous side of the goddess is represented in the fickle, destructive goddess Ishtar.

 Campbell, Joseph.
 The Hero with a Thousand Faces.
 Princeton, New Jersey: Princeton University Press, 1949.